Doug Ford to shuffle cabinet Monday after PC legislator Jim Wilson resigns | CBC News

 Changes in roles of 6 legislators are triggered by Wilson's sudden departure from cabinet, Tory caucus

-Ontario Premier Doug Ford will shuffle his cabinet Monday following the swift departure of Progressive Conservative legislator Jim Wilson, CBC Toronto has learned.
+Ontario Premier Doug Ford will shuffle his cabinet Monday following the swift departure of a longtime Progressive Conservative legislator, CBC Toronto has learned.

-Wilson's resignation from his post as minister of economic development, job creation and trade on Friday to seek treatment for addiction issues will trigger the change of roles for at least six legislators, government sources say.
+Jim Wilson resigned from his post as minister of economic development, job creation and trade on Friday to seek treatment for addiction issues.
+This left a hole in Ford's cabinet, that he established only four months earlier, and will trigger the change of roles for at least six legislatures this morning, government sources say.

 Tibollo also came under fire for comments he made during question period in July when he announced plans to re-introduce the controversial practice of carding.
 He told the chamber that he wore a bulletproof vest while on a police ride-along in Toronto's Jane and Finch neighbourhood drawing criticism from all three opposition parties.